bhavanki/grounds/plugins/chat/README.md

 ### $chat members

 Lists members of a chat channel.
-You must be a member of a channel yourself to list its members.
+The player must be a member of the channel to list its members.
 Arguments: channel name.

 ### $chat mine